fluxfw/SrRestoreRoleTemplates/README.md

 This plugin has the follow cron jobs:

 - Reapply didactic templates to objects
-- Reapply role templates to objects
+- Reapply role templates to objects (Only for courses)

 ![Cron jobs](./doc/images/cron_jobs.png)